rohanmandal99/6G-Valid8/CONTRIBUTING.md

 # Contributing to 6G-Valid8

 First off, thank you for your interest in contributing!
-I am building **6G-Valid8**, an open AI-assisted wireless validation & triage platform to help engineers debug and analyze 5G and the next generation network behavior faster.
+I am building **6G-Valid8**, an open AI-assisted wireless validation platform to help engineers debug and analyze 5G and the next generation network behavior faster.

 ---